Will-max-bit/Climb-up/README.md

 * Week 2
     * fix issues from week 1
-    * add ability to sort by city in the homepage **strech
+    * add ability to sort by city in the homepage
+      * use BT Icon for sort BTN which opens modal for filtering **strech
       * add following page to only see other climbers you follow
     * ~add ability to mark self on other user post~
     * Update profile
-    * begin styling for readability
+    * ~begin styling for readability~
     * ~edit post~
     * ~delete post~
     * ~like other user posts~